mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ### uStreamer: a super-fast video streamer

-Have you ever found a tool that's so good, it even solves problems adjacent to the ones your wanted it to address?
+Have you ever found a tool that's so good, it even solves problems you weren't even expecting?

 Right out of the box, uStreamer reduced my latency from 8 seconds to 500-600 milliseconds, an incredible speedup.